cjus/hydra-aws-docker-article/README2.md

 # Deploying Node Microservices to AWS using Docker (part two)

-In part one of this series we look at creating a simple microservice and packaging a microservice in a Docker container.
+In part one of this series we look at creating a simple microservice and packaging it into a Docker container.
 We also looked at deploying the container to AWS using Amazon's ECS optimized Linux AMI - which has the Docker engine pre-installed.

 In this post we'll create a Docker Swarm cluster almost entirely from the command line!
 In the process we'll deploy multiple services and introduce application and message-based load balancing.